haskell/error-messages/message-index/messages/GHC-33238/index.md

 ---
-title: Impossible Record Update
+title: Impossible record update
-summary: No type contains all the given fields
+summary: No type contains all the given fields.
 severity: error
 introduced: 9.6.1
 ---